 Greenhill Center Box Office, located in the atrium.

-Yes.
-If there are still tickets available to purchase on the day of the event, you may purchase them in person at the box office.
+For the 20/21 season, ticket sales end the day prior to the production.
+This allows us time to distribute the emails that provide the digital production link.
+Under normal circumstances, if there are still tickets available to purchase on the day of the event, you may purchase them in person at the box office.
 Some shows sell very quickly and do not always have tickets available on the day of the show, so we suggest you call the box office and check availability before traveling to the theatre.

 In extreme cases of weather, where there may be a need to cancel or postpone a performance, there will be every attempt made to contact you in advance enough notice to make the necessary arrangements or provisions.
 Please keep yourself informed by listening to the radio and checking our website.